Lexicon

 ORIGINAL

-Four objects recur across the trilogy as pedagogical anchors, each teaching one part of the argument.
-The Notary's Seal (Vol I): the seal certified that a document had been witnessed under proper conditions, teaching that witnesses can bind—that attestation under specified conditions creates enforceable obligations.
-The Diamond (Vol II): the crystalline lattice stores value in a form that outlasts any registry, teaching that value outlasts the ledger—that scarcity can be physical rather than administrative.
-The Bill of Exchange (Vol I, III): the bill carried a chain of endorsements, each a stake wagered by the endorser, teaching that truth can travel through chains of stakes—that liability creates credibility.
-The Cryptographic Key (Vol III): the key produces proof that is self-verifying, teaching that proof can be self-verifying—but verification is not the whole of justice.
-Together these touchstones describe a world in which coordination does not require trust: claims can be checked, costs cannot be faked, and power must answer for itself.
+Four objects recur across the argument as pedagogical anchors, each embodying one part of the thesis.
+The Notary's Seal certified that a document had been witnessed under proper conditions: witnesses can bind.
+The Diamond stores value in a crystalline lattice that outlasts any registry: value outlasts the ledger.
+The Bill of Exchange carried a chain of endorsements, each a stake wagered by the endorser: truth can travel through chains of stakes.
+The Cryptographic Key produces proof that is self-verifying: verification needs no intermediary, but verification is not the whole of justice.
+Together these touchstones describe a world in which coordination does not require trust.
+Claims can be checked, costs cannot be faked, and power must answer for itself.

 Fractal Polis